eProsima/DDS-Router/docs/rst/use_cases/repeater.rst

 How to configure
 ================

+This |ddsrouter| configuration is very simple, as all it needs is a :ref:`user_manual_participants_wan` and adding to its configuration the tag `repeater: true`.
+There could be more Participants in this |ddsrouter| and topic filtering is also available.
+The Repeater Participant only works as other normal Participant, with the particularity that resend forward the data that receives.

-In order to know how to configure this kind of |ddsrouter|, access to the following example :ref:`example_repeater`.
+In order to see an example of this configuration, access to the following example :ref:`example_repeater`.